-Step 3 - Barrier analysis: A barrier analysis is not used for demonstrating additionality in this project.
+A barrier analysis is not used for demonstrating additionality in this project.

-Step 4 - Common practice analysis:
+4.4.7 Common practice analysis

-Sub-step 4a.
-Analyse other activities similar to the proposed activity: DNV was able to confirm that the proposed project activity is not common practice since no similar project at nitric acid plants are identified in Brazil.
-As currently, there are no national regulations or legal obligations in Brazil concerning $N_2O$ emissions, the nitric acid industry typically releases into the atmosphere the $N_2O$ generated as a by-product, as it does not have any economic value or toxicity at typical emission levels.
-Thus, $N_2O$ emissions in the stack gas can be considered the business-as-usual activity and it is spread all over the country.
-Furthermore, no nitric acid plant in Brazil has a secondary catalyst (or any other type of $N_2O$ abatement technology) currently installed without incentive of the CDM.
+DNV was able to confirm that the proposed project activity is not common practice in Brazil since no similar project activities have been carried out in Brazil without the consideration of the CDM.
+As currently, there are no national regulations or legal obligations in Brazil concerning N_2O emissions, the nitric acid industry typically releases into the atmosphere the N_2O generated as a by-product, as it does not have any economic value or toxicity at typical emission levels.
+Thus, N_2O emissions in the stack gas can be considered the business-as-usual activity and it is spread all over the country.
+Furthermore, no nitric acid plant in Brazil has a secondary catalyst (or any other type of N_2O abatement technology) currently installed without incentive of the CDM.

-Sub-step 4b Discuss any similar options that are occurring: No similar activities have been carried out in Brazil without the consideration of the CDM.
 As a conclusion, since similar project activities (not undertaken as CDM projects) are not observed the proposed project activity is not common practice.